 Jonah Hill has revealed he used a prosthetic penis for the scene that sees him masturbating.
 He told the Daily Beast: “I had to tell everyone that while their first instinct was to laugh, I had to take it very seriously so that we got the appropriate response.”

-Belfort was earning $50 million a year, once reportedly making $12 million in three minutes.
+Belfort earned $50 million a year, reportedly making $12 million in three minutes.

 Martin Scorsese claims that he didn’t meet the real Jordan Belfort until the film’s premiere.
 However, Belfort was on-set with Scorsese present during filming.